 Craving a reason to celebrate between Labor Day and Halloween?
 Set up a spread of my best Oktoberfest recipes for German food and drink to commemorate the largest “volksfest” or people’s festival in the world.

 Oktoberfest is a 16- to 18-day “people’s festival” hosted annually (since 1810!) in Munich in honor of the marriage of the crown prince of Bavaria.

-When it’s not impacted by the pandemic, Oktoberfest celebrations now begin in late September to take advantage of the longer days and nicer weather.
+Oktoberfest celebrations begin in late September to take advantage of the longer days and nicer weather.
 Regardless of when or where you enjoy this Oktoberfest menu, it’s sure to deliver a big punch of German flair.

 My best Oktoberfest recipes are inspired more by my Midwestern family’s German roots rather than classic German cuisine, so feel free to take liberties to make these German recipes your own, too!

-Pan-fried to crispy-on-the-outside, juicy-on-the-inside perfection, my Pork Schnitzel is a crowd-pleasing Oktoberfest entree idea.
+Pan-fried to crispy-on-the-outside, juicy-on-the-inside perfection, my Pork Schnitzel is a crowd-pleasing Oktoberfest menu idea.